TOAST-DOCS/API-Gateway/en/console-guide.md

     - Backend endpoint URL
         - Writes the backend endpoint URL to which the request received by API Gateway is to be pass.
         - You must include the scheme (http:// or https://) when writing the URL.
-        - You may enter domain address only or include the sub-path when writing it.
+        - You may enter domain address only or include the child path when writing it.
             - e.g. https://api.nhn.com , https://api.nhn.com/apis
         - If you specify the port directly in the URL, only ports 80, 443, 5000-12000 can be used.